tldr-pages/tldr/pages/common/doas.md

 `doas -s`

-- Parse and check a config file to check if the command is permited or denied:
+- Parse a config file and check if the command allowed:

 `doas -C {{config_file}} {{command}}`

-- Make doas request for a password even after supplied earlier:
+- Make doas request for a password even after it was supplied earlier:

 `doas -L`